ubernostrum/django-registration/docs/model-workflow.rst

       :rtype: ``None``

-   .. method:: create_inactive_user(username, email, password, site[, send_email])
+   .. method:: create_inactive_user(form, site, send_email=True)

       Creates a new, inactive user account and an associated instance of :class:`RegistrationProfile`, sends the activation email and returns the new ``User`` object representing the account.

-      :param username: The username to use for the new account.
-      :type username: string
-      :param email: The email address to use for the new account.
-      :type email: string
-      :param password: The password to use for the new account.
-      :type password: string
+      :param form: A bound instance of a subclass of :class:`~registration.forms.RegistrationForm` representing
+         the (already-validated) data the user is trying to register with.
-      :param site: An object representing the site on which the account is being registered.
+      :param site: An object representing the site on which the account is being registered.  :type site:
-      :type site: ``django.contrib.sites.models.Site`` or
+         ``django.contrib.sites.models.Site`` or
-         ``django.contrib.sites.models.RequestSite``
+         ``django.contrib.sites.models.RequestSite`` :param
-      :param send_email: If ``True``, the activation email will be sent to the account (by calling
+         send_email: If ``True``, the activation email will be sent to the account (by calling
          :meth:`RegistrationProfile.send_activation_email`).
 If
-         ``False``, no email will be sent (but the account will still be inactive).
-      :type send_email: bool
+         ``False``, no email will be sent (but the account will still be inactive).  :type send_email: bool :rtype: user
-      :rtype: user

    .. method:: create_profile(user)